-- (a) Regular employees on lay-off shall be recalled to available work provided their qualified to do the available work, in order of service seniority.
-This is to be administered through Clause 27.1(e). - (b) Notwithstanding Clause 12.1, regular employees on lay-off shall be notified of a recall to a regular position by double registered mail.
-A regular employee being recalled must return to work within five days of receipt of the notice.
-In the case of illness and injury, the Employer shall have the right to make alternate arrangements until the recalled employee is able to return to work. - (c) The regular employee on layoff shall be responsible for informing the Employer in the event she changes her mailing address.
+(a) Employees will be recalled for available work, provided they are qualified to perform the work in reverse order of their layoff.

+(b) Employees shall be notified of a recall by double registered mail.
+An employee being recalled must return to work within five days of receipt of the notice.
+In the case of illness and injury, the Employer shall have the right to make alternate arrangements until the recalled employee is able to return to work.

+(c) The employee on layoff shall be responsible for informing the Employer in the event he/she changes her mailing address.